dandi/handbook/docs/13_upload.md

     1. Move your `<source_folder>` (i.e. BIDS organized files) into the Dandiset folder.

+### **Upload data**

-    1. Fully validate again within the Dandiset folder used for upload: dandi validate . dandi upload
+1. Validate the Dandiset folder, and begin upload:

+        dandi validate .
+        dandi upload

+1. Note:
-        - Uploading to the development server is controlled via `-i` option, e.g.
+    1. Upload to the development server with the `-i` option, e.g.
     `dandi upload -i dandi-staging`.
-        - Note that validation is also done during `upload`, but ensuring compliance using `validate` prior upload helps avoid interruptions of the lengthier upload process due to validation failures.
+    1. Validation is also done during `upload`, but ensuring compliance using `validate` prior to upload helps avoid interruptions of the lengthier upload process due to validation failures.
-        - If you have an issue using the `dandi` CLI, see the [Dandi Debugging section](./15_debugging.md).
+    1. If you have an issue using the `dandi` CLI, see the [Debug section](./15_debug.md).

+### **Add Dandiset metadata**

-    1. Add metadata by visiting your Dandiset landing page:
-       `https://dandiarchive.org/dandiset/<dataset_id>/draft` and clicking on the `METADATA` link.
+1. Add metadata by visiting your Dandiset landing page at `https://dandiarchive.org/dandiset/<dataset_id>/draft` and clicking on the `METADATA` link.

-### **Upload data**